 Payment Clause in Back-to-Back Letter of Credit

 When the first beneficiary transfers the original LC to the secondary beneficiary, it is assumed that the payment has been made to the first beneficiary of the transaction when LC is presented at the bank.
-However, if partial payment is made to the secondary beneficiary, in such case the original beneficiary has the right to present the invoice and draft to the bank after the secondary beneficiary has presented the documents.
+However, suppose partial payment is made to the secondary beneficiary in such a case.
+In that case, the original beneficiary has the right to present the invoice and draft to the bank after the secondary beneficiary has presented the documents.

 Example of Payment in Back-to-Back Letter of Credit

-Letter of Credit has become an important tool for reducing the risk of business and to speed up the cash flow cycle.
+Letter of Credit has become an important tool for reducing business risk and speeding up the cash flow cycle.
 It facilitates business to trade at ease.
-Being a negotiable instrument, it can be endorsed multiple times making it the most flexible payment tool.
+It can be endorsed multiple times as a negotiable instrument, making it the most flexible payment tool.
 Back-to-Back Letter of Credit facilitates payments to subcontractors.
-The first beneficiary can transfer the LC in the favor of the secondary beneficiary, assuring payment to the supplier.
+The first beneficiary can transfer the LC in favor of the secondary beneficiary, assuring payment to the supplier.
 This helps the business to continue its functions smoothly.